MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v24.md

    Get-NAVDataUpgrade -ServerInstance <server instance name> -Tenant <tenant ID> -Detailed
    ```

-   The process is complete when you see `State = Operational` in the results.
+   The process is complete when you see `State = Operational` or `State = Completed` in the results.

    When completed, the table migration extension will be installed.

-3. Install the empty versions of the system, base, and customization extensions that you published in **Task 8**.
+3. Install the empty versions of the system, business foundation, base, and customization extensions that you published in **Task 8**.

     To install the extension, you use the [Install-NAVApp cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/install-navapp).